 On the Communist victory in 1949 Zhou Enlai became Premier - tasked with rebuilding China under Mao's master plan.
 The Great Leap Forward with its disastrous outcome has to be pinned on Zhou as a major architect.
 In the Cultural Revolution he tried to defend Liu Shaoqi from Mao's harsh treatment but failed, rather than risk expulsion and death, Zhou again followed the Mao line.
 Mao's support then turned from him to Lin Biao, and it was only after the still mysterious death of Lin Biao in 1971 that Zhou's power grew again.
 He tried to ease the worst excesses of the Cultural Revolution and this led to disputes with Mao up until his death in 1976.
 He was always active in foreign relations, and instrumental in setting up the historic Nixon-Mao meeting in 1972.

 The huge outpouring of grief at Zhou's funeral demonstrated massive support for his political ethos - compassionate and pragmatic.
 Deng Xiaoping gave the eulogy rather than Mao showing the deep divisions at the top of the party.
-When 2 million people marked Zhou's death on the Qingming Festival (4th April 1976) the police cleared away the sea of flowers and wreaths that had been left and a riot took place the following day (the Tiananmen Incident ).
-The small group of mourners that remained were arrested and sent to labor camps.
-The widespread criticism of the Gang of Four did not go unmarked.
+When 2 million people marked Zhou's death on the Qingming Festival (4th April 1976) the police cleared away the sea of flowers and wreaths that had been left and a riot took place the following day (the Tiananmen Incident ➚).
+The small group of mourners that hung on were arrested and sent to labor camps.
+His well-known criticism of the Gang of Four did not go unmarked.
 It was not until 1980, when Deng Xiaoping assumed power, that Zhou's legacy and achievements were officially acknowledged.

 Chairman PRC 1959 - 1968